MicrosoftDocs/architecture-center/docs/building-blocks/extending-templates/conditional-deploy.md

 Our `peerings` variable uses our `workaround` variable by once again testing if the length of the `virtualNetworkPeerings` parameter array is greater than zero.
 If it is, the `string` evaluates to `true` and the `workaround` variable evalutes to the `virtualNetworkPeerings` parameter array.
 Otherwise, it evaluates to `false` and the `workaround` variable evaluates to our empty object in the first element of the array.

-Now that we've worked around <<RBC: I see what you did there, HA!>> the validation issue, we can simply specify the deployment of the `Microsoft.Network/virtualNetworks/virtualNetworkPeerings` resource in the nested template, passing the `name` and `properties` from our `virtualNetworkPeerings` parameter array.
+Now that we've worked around the validation issue, we can simply specify the deployment of the `Microsoft.Network/virtualNetworks/virtualNetworkPeerings` resource in the nested template, passing the `name` and `properties` from our `virtualNetworkPeerings` parameter array.
 You can see this in the `template` element nested in the `properties` element of our resource.

 ## Next steps